-UK sustainability reporting transitions from voluntary to mandatory over three years.
+UK sustainability reporting is proposed to move from voluntary to mandatory over three years.

-Climate disclosures (UK SRS S2) start January 2027 for 500 listed companies,
+Climate disclosures (UK SRS S2, excluding Scope 3) would start in January 2027 for the 515 listed companies in full scope,

 The UK SRS regulatory timeline, by actor